What is carotid artery disease?

 Carotid artery angioplasty with stenting (CAS).
 This is an option for people who are unable to have carotid endarterectomy.
 It uses a very small hollow tube, or catheter, that is thread through a blood vessel in the groin to the carotid arteries.
 Once the catheter is in place, a balloon is inflated to open the artery and a stent is placed.
 A stent is a thin, metal-mesh framework used to hold the artery open.

-What are the complications of carotid artery disease?The main complication of carotid artery disease is stroke.
+The main complication of carotid artery disease is stroke.
 Stroke can cause serious disability and may be fatal.

 Can carotid artery disease be prevented?